Aag (2007 film): Soundtrack

+The film's music was composed by Ganesh Hedge, Amar Mohile, and Prasanna Shekhar.

 Copyright infringement suit

 The Delhi High Court fined Ram Gopal Varma ₹1 million for the "deliberate act" of copyright infringement for the usage of characters such as "Gabbar Singh" of original Sholay.

 Reception

-This film received negative reviews from critics and also turned out to be a commercial failure.
+The film was panned by critics and audiences.
 Rajeev Masand rated it zero out of five.
 The Times of India stated that Aag "destroyed Bollywood's greatest film" and acknowledged that some "consider it the world's worst film."
 Hindustan Times awarded it the "Lifetime's Worst Ever Movie Award."
 It came in first in a FHM India list of the 57 worst movies ever made.
 Total Film included it in their list of the 66 worst films of all time.
 Amitabh Bachchan later admitted that the film was "a mistake."